home-assistant/home-assistant.io/source/_components/google_assistant.markdown

 ha_release: 0.56
 ---

-The `google_assistant` component allows you to control things via Google Assistant (on your mobile or tablet) or a Google Home device.
+The `google_assistant` integration allows you to control things via Google Assistant (on your mobile or tablet) or a Google Home device.

 ## {% linkable_title Automatic setup via Home Assistant Cloud %}